 Hip Stretches for Flexibility

-Flexible hips improve daily movement and comfort.
+More flexible hips may improve daily movement and comfort for many people.
 A strap makes these stretches gentle.

 Dancer’s Pose (Natarajasana Variation)